cmp-202/ssh2shell/README.md

 var SSH = new SSH2Shell(host);

 //Add the keyboard-interactive handler
-SSH.on ('keyboardInteractive', function(name, instructions, instructionsLang, prompts, finish){
+SSH.on ('keyboard-interactive', function(name, instructions, instructionsLang, prompts, finish){
      if (this.sshObj.debug) {
        this.emit('msg', this.sshObj.server.host + ": Keyboard-interactive");
      }